-Study setting:-
+Study setting: -

-The study was conducted at Outpatient clinics of obstetrics and gynecology of Benha University Hospital which is the main hospital serving ALQalyubia Governorate and the surrounding areas and provides emergency and routine care for pregnant women.
+The study was conducted at Outpatient Clinics of Obstetrics and Gynecology of Benha University Hospital which is the main hospital serving ALQalyubia Governorate and the surrounding areas and provides emergency and routine care for pregnant women.

-Study subjects:-
+Study subjects: -

-A Purposive sample of 200 pregnant women that was admitted to Outpatient clinics of obstetrics and gynecology of Benha University Hospital during six months and meeting the following inclusion criteria, Pregnant women, at first trimester, medically diagnosed with iron deficiency anemia and accepted to participate in the study.
-The exclusion criteria were pregnant women who had mental disorders, blood disorders, abnormal pregnancy and women who refused to participate in the study.
+A purposive sample of 200 pregnant woman that was admitted to the previously mentioned setting during six months and meeting the following inclusion criteria: Pregnant women, at first trimester, medically diagnosed with iron deficiency anemia and accepted to participate in the study.
+The exclusion criteria were pregnant women who had mental disorders, blood disorders, abnormal pregnancy and women who refused toparticipate in the study.